 Reishi mushrooms are not hallucinogenic “magical”, but truly magical because of the mood-enhancing compound triterpene.

-According to Healthline.com these compounds help you sleep better, help reduce anxiety and help with depression.
+In other words, according to Healthline.com these compounds help you sleep better, help reduce anxiety and help with depression.

 WAYS TO CONSUME REISHI MUSHROOMS